THE GOSPEL OF LUKE

 |Sermon at Nazareth||Mk 6,1-6||Lk 4,16-30|

-The omission is the summary in Mk 3,7-12.
+Luke's omission is the summary provided in Mk 3,7-12.
 This mentions the great crowds coming from all over the place.
-Luke keeps Jesus' ministry with the Jews.
+Luke in his Gospel keeps Jesus' ministry with the Jews.
 He has a second volume to describe the mission of the early Church.

-The other factor between the two Gospels that we can note is that there is a clear new beginning in Mk 2,1, following the healing of the leper.
-Luke however has both 5,12 (the leper) and 5,17 (the paralytic) begin "it happened that".
-That is a much weaker break.
+Here we can note that Mark has a clear new beginning in Mk 2,1 after the healing of the leper with Jesus going back again to Capernaum.
+Luke however begins both 5,12 (the leper) and 5,17 (the paralytic) with the phrase "it happened that".
+That is a much weaker break than we find in Mark.

-The conclusion therefore is that we can read 5,12-6,11 as a unit of six stories which are linked in pairs.
-Luke's insertion of the calling of the disciples in 5,1-11 has the effect of connecting the healing of the leper in 5,12-16 to the stories which follow.
-In Mark, this healing of the leper just fits rather loosely at the end of the first chapter (Mk 1,40-45).
-Here in chapter 5, Luke has been given the healing of the leper a clearer purpose by linking it with the second healing, that of the paralytic.
+The consequence is that Luke has made 5,12-6,11 a unit.
+Luke's insertion of the calling of the disciples in 5,1-11 makes the healing of the leper in 5,12-16 part of the sequence which follows instead of being rather on its own as in Mark.
+Luke has been given the healing of the leper a clearer purpose by linking it with the second healing, that of the paralytic.
+However we will see how he has kept the cycle to five incidents as we now look at his editing of the centre of the sequence, 5,27-39.

-The two healings and the statement that Jesus came to forgive sinners (5,24) prepare us then for the great sinner who is about to be called, Levi (5,27-32).
-Note especially verses 31-32.
+The two healings, 5,12-26, and the statement that Jesus came to forgive sinners (5,24) prepare us then for the great sinner who is about to be called, Levi (5,27-32).
+We can note Jesus' saying in verses 31-32 about calling sinners to repentence.

-This is followed by the two incidents on the sabbath (6,1-11) which are also linked by Luke (6,6) more closely than in Mark (Mk 3,1).
+Finally there are the two incidents occuring on the sabbath (6,1-11) which have also been linked together by Luke (6,6) more closely than in Mark (Mk 3,1).

-This gives us a flexible reading through these verses which shows us how the incidents presented in the same order as Mark have been used to bring out a different message by Luke.
-Luke has linked the stores together in pairs while Mark keeps them separate.
-We now need to read the unit more closely with these ideas in mind.
+This gives us a flexible reading through these verses which shows us how incidents which are presented in the same order as in Mark have been edited so as to bring out a different message by Luke.
+We now need to read the whole unit more closely with these connections in mind.

-Finally, the ending we noted in 6,11 is confirmed by verse 12 where there is a strong new beginning: "Now during those days...
+Finally, the ending which we noted in 6,11 is confirmed by 6,12 where we find a strong new beginning: "Now during those days..."

 Following all that, we can now return to the overview